lemieux-lab/BamQuery/docs/source/examples.rst

 **Get_Read_Count_BAM_directories.log file**

-This file reports the BAM/CRAM files from which the primary read counts have been collected and stored in the allcounts.dic file.
+This file reports the BAM/CRAM files from which the primary read counts have been collected and stored in the Bam_files_info.dic file.

 **2.3. plots**
 --------------